alex-leonhardt/k8s-mutate-webhook/README.md

 ## ssl/tls

-the `ssl/` dir contains a script to create a self-signed certificate, not sure this will even work when running in k8s but that's part of figuring this out I guess

-_NOTE: the app expects the cert/key to be in `ssl/` dir relative to where the app is running/started and currently is hardcoded to `mutateme.{key,pem}`_
+App expects the cert/key to be in `ssl/` dir relative to where the app is running/started and currently is hardcoded to `mutateme.{key,pem}`_

 ```
-cd ssl/
-make
+openssl req -x509 -newkey rsa:4096 -keyout ssl/mutateme.key -out ssl/mutateme.pem -days 3650 -nodes -subj '/CN=mutateme.mutateme.svc'
 ```

 ## docker